ianwild/qsl/doc/make-targets.md

 `make lib`
 ----------

+(Note: this hasn't been tested with frozen objects.)

 *Copies* (note: _not_ "links") all the the `*.c*` and `*.h*` files into a newly created directory, `QSL/lib`, renames the C files to `*.cpp`, adds a `qsl-options.h` file that contains the various `WITH_`